Skip to Content

 1) A 20-year regional transportation plan that defines major elements, project costs and corridor construction start schedules.

-2) A half-cent sales tax to fund the plan.
 Both initiatives must pass for the plan to be implemented.

-By law, the RTA sales tax must be spent as defined by a voter-approved regional transportation plan.
-If any future substantial changes are made to an approved plan or significant cost overruns occur, state law requires the RTA to bring changes back to the voters for consideration.
+If any future changes to the approved plan come with substantial added cost, state law requires the RTA to bring changes back to the voters for consideration.

 Why is routine street maintenance not included?
-Other ineligible costs? (flood control, utilities, etc.)

-RTA funds cannot be used for routine roadway maintenance such as basic pothole repairs.
-A portion of the RTA Next plan, however, will be used for arterial and collector roadway rehabilitation.
 The RTA Next plan includes $177.6 million to improve arterial and collector roads.
 Pavement rehabilitation work under this element of the RTA Next plan must be designed to have a 10-year lifespan and include any mandated ADA improvements.

 What is taxed under the RTA plan?